Facebook ad not delivering? 15 questions you should ask when “the creative isn’t working”

 Always ask yourself, what should I plan to A/B test to learn more?
 Maybe the same video could work with a man but not a woman in it?
 Try to always create at least 2 versions for creatives, having a specific question in mind.
 Change the text, the layout, the main message, try a humorous vs. serious approach, and try to gain insights from one round to the next.
 That way, if one creative fails, the other one could work and the campaign won’t dry out.

-And if you are ready to take the guesswork out of your optimization process, talk to us about Alison – our powerful machine learning technology capable of predicting your campaign performance.back to blog
+And if you are ready to take the guesswork out of your optimization process, talk to us about Alison – our powerful creative analysis technology capable of recognizing the best-performing elements of your ad creatives to improve campaign performance.